kartoza/rir-dashboard/sphinx/source/using/platform-tour.md

 >
 >
 12. **Sign in Button**:
       To sign in to your account, click on this button.
-There is no registration option which means that to sign in, an account needs to be created for you by someone with the necessary permissions.
+There is no registration option which means that in order to sign in, an account needs to be created for you by someone with the necessary permissions.
 >
   ![Sign in button](../img/sign-in.png "Sign in button")